ATV & UTV Wheel Offset: What It Is & How to Read

 • Withdraw the centerline distance from the backspacing distance to get the offset. (backspacing – centerline = offset)

-• The offset is positive if the backspacing value is higher than the centerline value.
+• The offset is positive if the backspacing value exceeds the centerline value.

 • The offset is negative if the backspacing distance is lower than the centerline distance.